JoaoLeonello/codeflix/README.md

 - For each PR a CI process will be generated using Github Actions;
 - The CI process will: Upload the docker application, Run the tests, Use sonarqube;
 - In case the merge happens, the CD process takes place;
-- Will generate the Docker image;
-- Upload the image to a container registry;
-- Will execute the deployment on K8s;
+- The CD process will: Generate the Docker image, Upload the image to a container registry, Execute the deployment on K8s;

 ### Kubernetes